CasianBlanaru/Storybook/Documentation/ExampleRepositorySetup.md

 # Example TYPO3 Project for Fluid Storybook Integration

-This document outlines the conceptual setup for a public example repository that demonstrates how to use the `my_fluid_storybook` extension in a real TYPO3 environment.
+This document outlines the conceptual setup for a public example repository that demonstrates how to use the `fluid_storybook` extension in a real TYPO3 environment.

 ## Purpose

 The example repository aims to:
-- Provide a quick-start environment for users to see `my_fluid_storybook` in action.
+- Provide a quick-start environment for users to see `fluid_storybook` in action.
 - Showcase best practices for integrating Fluid templates with Storybook.
 - Offer concrete examples of Fluid templates and corresponding Storybook stories.
 - Reduce the barrier to entry for new users.